 "Now we're down to four Chinese-associated buildings in Chinatown: The 1883 Ah Louis Store, 1926 Chong's Chow Mein across Chorro Street (798 Palm Street, now Anderson Real Estate), 1923 Quong and Mary Chong Bungalow next door to it, and Mee Heng Low,” says Papp.
 “All are still owned by the families of the original builders—Wongs, Chongs, and Gins—but only the Ah Louis Store has full historic recognition and protection.
 We're working on changing that.”

-As for Mee Heng Low, their menu may be inconsistent online at sites like Yelp, so be sure to check the official Mee Heng Low website and look up when they cater at Liquid Gravity.
+As for Mee Heng Low, their menu may be inconsistent online at sites like Yelp, so be sure to check the official Mee Heng Low website.
 The original Gin family cookbook is printed with a second edition, and available in the San Luis Obispo Chamber of Commerce

 Add to Your Itinerary

-While you’re in town, Kwong suggests visiting Liquid Gravity Brewing Company and getting outside.
+While you’re in town, Kwong suggests visiting Liquid Gravity Brewing Company where Mee Hang Low can sometimes be found catering and getting outside.

 “I’m an avid mountain biker and runner like Cerro San Luis Obispo and Reservoir Canyon/High School Hill is a great one too, says Kwong.
 “South Hills Open Space is really fun too to go look at the tanker circles.
 I love SLO CAL beaches, too.”